 Repotting Tip: I am talking about both sympodial orchids, as in Cattleya, Oncidium, Dendrobium, and Cymbidium orchids, and orchids that are not terrestrial or lithophytes (that like rocks and cliffs).
 The pH of those will be either higher or lower.
 Most epiphytes are around the 5.3-6.8 range.

 If you don’t have a pH meter, you can find them easily at pet stores since the same pH reading in fish aquariums is the one you want.
 You can also get the meter that is used for plants—either one is fine.
-If you don’t have one, check out this linkOpens in a new tab. to see the price on Amazon (Affiliate Link).
+If you don’t have one, check out this link to see the price on Amazon (Affiliate Link).

 2) Gather All your Materials before you Up Pot